kmranrg/ProfitFinder/README.md

 	cp = cost price
 	qty = quantity

-It stores all the details in "tables.csv" file
-It can also shows the total profit
+It stores all the details in "tables.csv" file.
+It also shows the total profit.